pingswept/me30-website/content/notes/voltage-regulation.md

 ![voltage regulator circuit](/img/voltage-regulator-circuit.png)

-Linear voltage regulators have the disadvantage that they're relatively inefficient (~50%), but they're cheap and simple to use.
+Linear voltage regulators have the disadvantage that they're relatively inefficient (~50%), but they're cheap, low noise, and simple to use.
 The other major option is to use a switching power supply, also known in the RC car world as a "Universal Battery Elimination Circuit," or UBEC.
 Switchers are much more efficient (~85%), but they are also bigger, more expensive, and more complicated to build.
+Their rapid switching tends to leak electrical noise into the rest of your circuit, unlike a linear regulator.

+## What are the capacitors for?

+The capacitor on the input filters out fast changes in the input voltage, so they don't ripple through to the output.
+If you omit it, and you have a noisy input, your regulator can start oscillating, get hot, and go into thermal shutdown.

+The capacitor on the output helps the regulator stay more constant if whatever you attach to the regulator draws a bunch of current suddenly.
+It acts like a small battery that has to be depleted for the output voltage to change.

+## How does a linear regulator work inside?

+Each company that makes linear regulators has a different silicon die inside, but the architecture is roughly the same.
+There are three elements:

+1. A precise voltage reference that is below the output voltage.
+(In an adjustable linear regulator, like the LM317, you provide this reference outside the chip, thereby adjusting the output.)
+2. A transistor that acts like a variable resistor between the input and the output.
+This is where the inefficiency happens.
+3. An amplifier that compares the output voltage to the voltage reference.
+As different amounts of current are drawn from the output, the amplifier adjusts the transistor so that the output voltage stays constant, instead of sagging as more current is drawn.